 For those searching military records, for information on a former nurse of the QAIMNS, QARANC, Royal Red Cross, VAD and other nursing organisations or other military Corps and Regiments, please try Genes Reunited where you can search for ancestors from military records, census, birth, marriages and death certificates as well as over 673 million family trees.
 At GenesReunited it is free to build your family tree online and is one of the quickest and easiest ways to discover your family history and accessing army service records.

 Another genealogy website which gives you access to military records and allows you to build a family tree is Find My Past which has a free trial.

 Miss Loch later became the Senior Lady Superintendent of the Queen Alexandra's Military Nursing Service for India (QAMNSI).

-The title of Lady Superintendent was replaced when the QAMNS (India) were amalgamated to the QAIMNS.
+The title of Lady Superintendent was replaced when the QAMNS (India) were amalgamated to the QAIMNS in 1926.
 Instead the title became Principal Matron and then Chief Principal Matron.